 The content is accurate at the time of publication and is subject to change.

-The annual percentage rate, or APR, varies from card to card.
-Usually cards for people with limited credit carry high APRs, and cards for people with excellent credit have low APRs.
-The terms and conditions of any card you apply for must disclose the APR of the card, although sometimes you will see something like this:
+The annual percentage rate (APR) varies from card to card.
+Usually, cards for people with limited and bad credit carry high APRs, and cards for people with excellent credit have lower APRs.
+The terms and conditions of any card you apply for must disclose the ongoing APR of the card, although sometimes you will see something like this:

 If you see that, it means you have to apply for the card to find out what your APR will be.
 If your credit is excellent, you will most likely qualify for the lowest APR in the range.
-Instead of turning down an applicant with poor credit, many issuers will grant them a card at the highest rate.
-That’s not a problem if you pay off your balance in full each month since you won’t be subject to interest.
+As for applicants with poor credit, instead of turning down such an applicant, issuers might offer them a card at the highest rate.
+That should not be a problem if you pay off your card balance in full each month and on time.
+Since you do not have a balance, you won't be subject to interest charges.